AliceHincu/Theory-Concepts/Databases III: Data abstraction and Independence.md

 ### ---- Logical Data Independence
 Logical view of data is the user view of the data.
 It presents data in the form that can be accessed by the end users.

-Codd’s Rule of Logical Data Independence says that u**sers should be able to manipulate the Logical View of data without any information of its physical storage**.
+Codd’s Rule of Logical Data Independence says that **users should be able to manipulate the Logical View of data without any information of its physical storage**.
 Software or the computer program is used to manipulate the logical view of the data.

-Database administrator is the one who decides what information is to be kept in the database and how to use the logical level of abstraction.
-It provides the global view of Data.
-It also describes what data is to be stored in the database along with the relationship.

-The data independence provides the database in simple structure.
-It is based on application domain entities to provide the functional requirement.
-It provides abstraction of system functional requirements.
-Static structure for the logical view is defined in the class object diagrams.
-Users cannot manipulate the logical structure of the database.

 The changes in the logical level may include:
 * Change the data definition.